ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 #### 5. Leave opportunities to learn

-In Github, disable "allow edits from maintainers", as this is demotivating ("Don't take the keyboard from the learner", Carpentry)
+In GitHub, disable "allow edits from maintainers", as this is demotivating ("Don't take the keyboard from the learner", Carpentry)

 {{<figure src = "summary_hugo.png" class = "center" width = "600" alt = "Summary slide of Hugo's talk.">}}

-### Steffi LaZerte: Github Issues as the low hanging fruits ([video](https://vimeo.com/540502735#t=32m28s))
+### Steffi LaZerte: GitHub Issues as the low hanging fruits ([video](https://vimeo.com/540502735#t=32m28s))

-Steffi found the low-hanging fruits in making packages more contributor-friendly - [Github issues](https://github.com/issues)!
+Steffi found the low-hanging fruits in making packages more contributor-friendly - [GitHub issues](https://github.com/issues)!

-Github issues can be labeled, and labels can be searched by users who want to become contributors but are maybe too shy to tackle an unlabelled issue.
+GitHub issues can be labeled, and labels can be searched by users who want to become contributors but are maybe too shy to tackle an unlabelled issue.

 So why not label some well-defined issues with `"help wanted"`, a clear open invitation to users.